-For pairwise comparisons of geographic range area (Figure 3), we found that areas defined by convex hulls drawn around the species occurrence points consistently provided the best fit to expert map areas independent of geographic position (r2 = 0.6052, p < 2.22e-16).
-Moreover, range areas defined by the bounding box of the species occurrence points consistently provided the second-best fit to expert map range areas independent of geographic position (r2 = 0.5701, p < 2.22e-16).
+For pairwise comparisons of geographic range area (Figure 3), we found that areas defined by convex hulls drawn around the species occurrence points consistently provided the best fit to expert map areas independent of geographic position (r2 = 0.6052, p < 10-17).
+Moreover, range areas defined by the bounding box of the species occurrence points consistently provided the second-best fit to expert map range areas independent of geographic position (r2 = 0.570, p < 2.22e-16).
 Range areas computed from the species’ latitudinal band area (the full continental area between the minimum and maximum latitudes of the species occurrence points), had surprisingly high fit to expert map range areas (r2 = 0.4275, p < 2.22e-16), while the pairwise fitness of range areas derived from the area of occupied cells was among the worst performing models, and highly dependent on geographic position (Table 1).
 For example, occupied cell area fit expert map range area fairly well for temperate tree (r2 = 0.3208, p < 2.22e-16, Table S1), but was the worst fitting model for tropical palms (r2 = 0.1803, p < 2.22e-16, Table S1).

 Maxent models exhibited highly variable performance in pairwise comparisons of range area.
 Range areas derived from presence/absence maps of Maxent models parameterized with only spatial filter data, and using a fixed threshold, were among the worst two models (r2 = 0.1455, p < 2.22e-16).
-Similar Maxent models parameterized with only the 19 Bioclim layers, and using a fixed threshold, were not much better (r2 = 0.2009, p < 2.22e-16).
-However, range areas derived from presence/absence maps of Maxent models parameterized with both Bioclim and spatial filters, and using the 1% training presence threshold, exhibited very good fit to expert map range areas independent of geographic position (r2 = 0.4459, p < 2.22e-16), and were the consistently the third highest ranking model below range areas derived by drawing convex hulls and bounding boxes around the species occurrence points (Table 1).
+Similarly, Maxent models parameterized with only the 19 Bioclim layers, and using a fixed threshold, were not much better (r2 = 0.2009, p < 2.22e-16).
+However, range areas derived from presence/absence maps of Maxent models parameterized with both Bioclim and spatial filters, and using the 1% training presence threshold, exhibited very good fit to expert map range areas independent of geographic position (r2 = 0.4459, p < 2.22e-16), and were consistently the third highest ranking model after range areas derived fromconvex hulls and bounding boxes around the species occurrence points (Table 1).

 Range areas derived from presence/absence maps of Maxent models combining both Bioclim and spatial filter layers consistently outperformed Maxent models using either set of layers separately, independent of geographic position (Table S2).
 While, occasionally presence/absence maps derived using the Maximum Training Presence threshold, parameterized with either Bioclim or spatial filter data independently, provided a better fit with temperate tree datasets (Table S2), in general range areas derived using the 1% training presence threshold frequently exhibited a better fit to expert map range areas than range areas derived from presence/absence maps using other thresholds, independent of geographic position or which layer data were used to parameterize the Maxent model (Table S2).
-However, clipping any non-contiguous regions more than 1000 km away from the main continuous region (to account for over-prediction of each species’ geographic distribution) generated a consistently best-fitting Maxent model, independent of geographic position or environmental data used (Table S2).
+However, clipping any non-contiguous regions more than 1,000 km away from the main continuous region (to account for over-prediction of each species’ geographic distribution) generated a consistently best-fitting Maxent model, independent of geographic position or environmental data used (Table S2).
 However, this model did not outperform range areas derived by drawing convex hulls and bounding boxes around the species occurrence points (Table 1).

 R-square values of the accuracy of pairwise comparisons of geographic range area were highly variable with respect to sample size (Figure 3).
 In general all models exhibited a bimodal curve, in which the first r-squared maxima for each model was obtained at a sample size between 100-250 occurrences, and a second maxima was obtained at a sample size of approximately 1250 occurrences.
 The r-squared value of each maxima differed among models, with the convex hull and bounding box models having highest r2 values (Table 1).